 My Story

-Evangeline Lindorf: A Compassionate Expert in Neurology, MCAS (Mast Cell Activation Syndrome), Chiara, Autoimmune Disorders, and Allergies
+Evangeline Lindorf: A Compassionate Expert in Neurology, MCAS, Chiara Malformation, POTS, Autoimmune Disorders, Tick Borne Diseases, & Allergies

-I am Evangeline Lindorf, a Nurse Practitioner with a heart for holistic patient care.
-My 20-year healthcare journey, beginning as an EMT and evolving through roles as an Emergency Room Nurse and a Nurse Practitioner, reflects my deep-rooted commitment to patient wellness.
+Hello!
+I'm Evangeline Lindorf, a Nurse Practitioner dedicated to holistic patient care.
+My 20-year journey in healthcare began as an EMT and has progressed through various roles, including Emergency Room Nurse and Nurse Practitioner, showcasing my unwavering commitment to patient wellness.

-In addition to these specialties, my practice covers a wide range of health concerns:
+In addition to these specialties, my practice encompasses a broad spectrum of health concerns:

-Gut Health: Diagnosing and treating gut-related issues, with referrals to gastroenterologists for specialized care.
+**Gut Health:** I diagnose and treat gut-related issues while facilitating referrals to gastroenterologists for specialized care.

-Sleep Disorders: Addressing sleep-related issues, including referrals to sleep specialists.
+**Sleep Disorders:** I tackle sleep-related challenges, making referrals to sleep specialists as needed.

-Joint Pain: Treating various causes of joint pain, with a network of specialists for advanced care.
+**Joint Pain:** I treat various causes of joint pain, working with a network of specialists for advanced care solutions.

-Migraines and Headaches: Providing treatment for chronic headaches, with neurologist referrals for complex cases.
+**Migraines and Headaches:** I provide management for chronic headaches, with referrals to neurologists for more complex cases.

-Food Allergies and Sensitivities: Identifying and managing dietary concerns, with allergist referrals when necessary.
+**Food Allergies and Sensitivities:** I identify and manage dietary concerns, equipping you with practical strategies for navigating food allergies and offering allergist referrals when needed.

-Brain Health: Assessing and treating memory-related issues, collaborating with neurologists and geriatric specialists.
+**Brain Health:** I assess and treat memory-related issues in collaboration with neurologists and geriatric specialists.

-Join me in a partnership that prioritizes your health and well-being.
-Together, we'll achieve the balance and vitality that you deserve.
+Join me in a partnership that places your health and well-being at the forefront.
+Together, we will work towards achieving the balance and vitality that you truly deserve.

 Schedule Now